IS2AI/Keyword-MLP-LangID/README.md

 ### Alternatively, Constructing the Final Dataset

+Before starting the dataset construction, download the ESC-50 dataset:

+1. Download the ESC-50 dataset from [GitHub](https://github.com/karolpiczak/ESC-50?tab=readme-ov-file#download) and place it in the `Keyword-MLP-LangID` directory.
+This dataset will be used for augmentation.

 The `utils` folder provides all the necessary code to construct the final dataset:

 1. Download the kk/ru/tt dataset: